-Just a collection of atoms trying to figure it out, and sharing some cool stuff along the way.
+Just a collection of atoms, trying to figure it out.

 Report inappropriate content

 I used to recognize myself, it’s funny how reflections change. // #letitgo